ImiquimodOther Names: Aldara, Zyclara Drug Class: Opportunistic Infections and Coinfections

 - Store imiquimod cream 5% at 39°F to 77°F (4°C to 25°C).
 Do not freeze.

-- Safely throw away imiquimod that is no longer needed or expired (out of date).
+- Throw away imiquimod that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep imiquimod and all medicines out of reach of children.